reside-ic/reside-ic.github.io/content/blog/r-mpi-part-two.md

 `mpiexec -n 8 Rscript -e 'mpitest:::naive_reduce()'` -
 and on our cluster using the same script from part 1, but setting `/numnodes` to be the same as the number of processes - one process per computer.
-Running with between 1 and 8 processes:-
+Running with between 1 and 8 processes :-

 ![Native MPI performance](/img/mpi_2_eg1.png)

-Some things we can notice here:-
+Some things we can notice here :-

 * The time taken to do the MPI reduction (blue) increases linearly with processes when run locally.
 We'd expect this because each process needs